 - Use the blue navigation arrows on the bottom corners of the Reading Level Progress chart to view data for assignments taken on other dates.
 The single arrow will show you other assignments by changing the columns one at a time.
 The double arrow will skip all the way to the first or last column.

 View a summary of all the Digital Oral Reading Records taken in a class with the Class Reading History Overview.
 Each row represents a single record.
 By default, the list is sorted with the most recent records at the top.
-Use the arrows at the top of the columns to sort the list by other categories.
+Use the arrows at the top of the columns to sort the list by different categories.